 Kate Becomes Karakate

-The red wearing woman levitates toward Katesurang, who screams in her face shocked stiff.
-But in a blink the ghostly woman is gone, Kate is released and she’s in the car crying, cussing and fussing at Rueng for being a deserter and horrible friend (all true) vowing to never forgive him.
-He tries to rebut, when his face pales and they both realize the red ghostly girl hadn’t left after all— she’s in the backseat.
-Rueng’s foot presses the gas and Katesurang grabs his arm as they both scream and their Jeep meets the bright lights of an oncoming car.
+The red wearing woman levitates toward Katesurang, who screams in her face, shocked stiff.
+But in a blink the ghostly woman is gone and Katesurang is in the car crying, cussing and fussing at Rueng for being a deserter and horrible friend (all true), vowing to never forgive him.
+He tries to rebut when his face pales and they both realize the red ghostly girl hadn’t left after all— she’s in the backseat.
+Rueng’s foot presses the gas and Katesurang grabs his arm, both screaming, as their Jeep meets the bright lights of an oncoming car.

-Turns out, about two years ago, after her parents’ death, Karakate moved in her father’s friend’s family (she’s betrothed to his son) and became incessantly jealous, determined to eliminate the prime competition for her fiance’s heart— Mae Ying Janward.
-After a routine visit, Karakate sends her maid Ee Pin out to overturn the girl’s boat for her to drown but the plan takes a turn when a young servant girl, Ee Dang, dies instead.
-Her entire house is in upheaval and her maids crying hysterically, but Karakate insists the women deserved it and even scolds her maid for not accomplishing her mission.
-No one believes the death was an accident and blame immediately falls to Karakate, whose known for being outright evil but coolly and unconvincingly denies any involvement (since she didn’t “do it” herself).
+Turns out, about two years ago, after her parents’ death, Karakate moved in with her father’s friend’s family (she’s betrothed to his son) and became incessantly jealous, determined to eliminate the prime competition for her fiance’s heart— Mae Ying Janward.
+After a routine visit, Karakate sends her maid Ee Pin out to overturn the girl’s boat, causing a drowning but the plan takes a turn when a young servant girl, Ee Dang, dies instead.
+Her entire house is in upheaval, her maids crying hysterically, but Karakate insists the women deserved it and even scolds her maid for not accomplishing her mission.
+No one believes the death was an accident and blame immediately falls to Karakate, whose known for being outright evil but she coolly and unconvincingly denies any involvement (since she didn’t “do it” herself).
 However, her fiance, Khun Thun Muen Suntorndewa (Phor Daed) is disgusted with Karakate’s lies and beseeches his father to hold a moon mantra ceremony which will punish the guilty party, believing this will finally kill Karakate and her wickedness for good.

 Now, after hearing Karakate’s name, Katesurang is convinced she’s a ghost and quickly offers to pray and do merit for her but Karakate doesn’t have time for that.
 She wants something else: